WDI-SEA/notes/02-js-jquery/js-data-scraping/readme.md

 ### Step 1: Get the HTML document

 There are multiple ways to get an HTML document, but we'll use the ```request``` module in this example.
 To scrape data from the site, we need to request the webpage.
-In your main server file (entry point), import the `request` and `cheerio` modules, then make a request to the Seattle Neigbhborhoods website.
+In a `gethoods.js` file, import the `request` and `cheerio` modules, then make a request to the Seattle Neigbhborhoods website.

 ```js
 var request = require('request');